Kirov wolf attacks: Orichevskiy attacks

 By 1951 the majority of Kirov districts were cleared of man-eating wolves, though Orichevskiy still remained vulnerable.
-Within that district, in the village of Tarasovka, a 10-year-old girl was killed on April 29 1951 while washing clothes in a small river.
+Within that district, in the village of Tarasovka, a 10-year-old girl was killed on April 29, 1951 while washing clothes in a small river.
 Later, a group of wolves frequently chased children picking mushrooms and berries in the forests surrounding the settlements of Shalegovskiy, Smirnovskiy and Shabalinskiy.
-On June 12 1952, 11-year-old Zoe and 15-year-old Lidia Vturina were hospitalised after being attacked in the village of Vturino.
+On June 12, 1952, 11-year-old Zoe and 15-year-old Lidia Vturina were hospitalised after being attacked in the village of Vturino.
 On July 11 of the same year, a wolf attacked 5-year-old Vitaliy Ishutin about 1 km from a village, and carried him off into a forest.
 In the same month, 8-year-old Ludmila Perminova was bitten by a wolf in the village of Koshely.
 On August 12, 6-year-old Lidia Tupitsina was carried off by a wolf while picking berries in a forest with other children.
 At 9:00 AM on August 17, 13-year-old herder Alexander Vediakin was carried off by wolves 1 km from the village of Grebenshchiki, but was rescued by land workers.
 Local hunters believed the animal to have been an old female.
 On August 16, 1952, a 12-year-old boy picking berries was rescued from a large female wolf accompanied by three cubs.
 In the spring of 1953, a girl was attacked while walking through a forest with her grandmother.
 By the end of May, an old, nearly toothless female wolf was killed near the village of Vturino, after which the attacks in Orichevskiy ceased.

 Last attacks

-On midday of June 17 1953, in the village of Sergeitsi, Belskiy district, 12-year-old Sasha Grachev was grabbed by a wolf in a playground, and dragged for 300 meters, before grabbing hold of a branch and managing to extricate himself from the wolf's jaws and run home.
+On midday of June 17, 1953, in the village of Sergeitsi, Belskiy district, 12-year-old Sasha Grachev was grabbed by a wolf in a playground, and dragged for 300 metres, before grabbing hold of a branch and managing to extricate himself from the wolf's jaws and run home.
 This was the last recorded non rabid wolf attack in the Kirov Oblast, with one rabid attack against three people being recorded in the spring of 1954 in the Urzhumskiy district.